These healthy Salt and Vinegar Dehydrated Zucchini Chips are a great low carb alternative to potato chips. Perfect for gardeners!

 - Mix olive oil, vinegar, and salt.
 Pour over squash and mix around to coat.

-- Place squash slices on Teflon sheets lined dehydrator trays.
+- Place squash slices on a Teflon sheet lined dehydrator tray.

 Nutrition